soliton4/nodeMirror/README.md

 i am using this for my development so you can expect more.

-the npm distribution is a release build
+the npm distribution is a dojo release build
 check out my git page to get the development version which you can use to customize NodeMirror
 call the build script to make your own version of NodeMirror